 - 4. Pour enough garlic oil into a large sauté pan to measure a depth of 1/8 inch.
 Heat the oil over medium heat until hot.
 Spread the torn bread in a single layer in the pan (if your pan is not large enough, use 2 smaller pans).
 Add the butter.
 The oil and butter should be bubbling.
 If you hear sizzling, the heat is too high.
 Adjust the heat as necessary, and stir the croutons often as they cook.
 Cook until the croutons are crisp and turn a beautiful rich golden brown on all sides, 15 to 20 minutes.

 - 5. Move the croutons to one side of the pan and keep warm until ready to serve.
-(Do not drain on paper towels; you want the flavors of the oil intermingled with the other ingredients as you eat the croutons in a salad.)
-Torn croutons should be used the day they are made (you can reheat them in a low oven before serving if necessary).
+Sprinkle with herb, if using.
+(Note: Do not drain on paper towels; you want the flavors of the oil intermingled with the other ingredients as you eat the croutons in a salad.)
+Torn croutons should be used the day they are made.

 These croutons are exquisite.
 If you’re going to splurge and eat something this, well, splurge-worthy, make them from scratch.
 You can make the oil ahead of time so the croutons themselves aren’t terribly time consuming.
 I avoided making these for a while as I don’t have a diffuser.
 Then a stroke of genius hit—I have a griddle on my stove.
 So I put it on low and placed the saucepan with the garlic and oil on top of it.
 Perfection!
 Small bubbles rose slowly through the oil and gently cooked the garlic.